Getting Involved in the Your Child’s Language Learning Experience

-As a parent and language partner, your involvement in the foreign language programs of the school district your child is in can be a fun and very rewarding experience.
+As a parent and language partner, your involvement in your school’s language program can be a fun and very rewarding experience.
 It helps build a strong partnership between the school, the community, and you as a language partner!
-Your voice and involvement in the foreign language programs can go a long way!
+Your voice and involvement in the world language programs can go a long way!

-Here is a list of things you can start doing in your community to advocate for and support foreign languages
+Here is a list of things you can start doing in your community to advocate for and support world language instruction:

-- Help in identifying the community second language resources.
+- Help in identifying world language resources in your community.

-- Participate and/or organize local and regional events where language and cultural diversity are celebrated.
+- Participate in and/or organize local and regional events where language and cultural diversity are celebrated.
 Help sponsor those events in your child’s school.
-You can offer suggestions to your child’s foreign language teacher to organize a fundraiser, a bake sale, etc.

-- There are a lot of celebrations in the foreign language classroom all school year round; find out how you can contribute and be part of it!
+- Cultural celebrations are an important component of the world language classroom; find out how you can contribute and be a part of it!

-- Encourage programs, extra-curricular clubs (such as National Honor Society, Foreign Language Clubs, etc.) which will highlight student success in LOTE for the community, school and families at large.
+- Encourage programs and extra-curricular clubs, such as National Honor Society and language clubs, which will highlight student success in world languages for the community, school and families.

-If you would like to know more about how to get involved in your child’s learning of a foreign language, in your district LOTE programs, opportunities for cultural exchange … any questions you may have … ASK!
+If you would like to know more about how to get involved in your child’s learning of a world language, please ask!